Ironmuffins/Calculator/ReadMe.txt

 New features:
-Can now get an exponent.
+Can now string together addtion, subtration, multiplication, and divison calculations.
+Fixed bugs when clicking operators multiple times or too early.
+Fixed bug when clicking equals button too early.

 Existing features:
+Can string together different operator calculations.
-Add, subtract, multiply, divide, and get exponent work.
+Add, subtract, multiply, divide, and get exponent calculations work.
-Basic html and css components completed.
-Javascript math functions work.
+Basic visual design of calculator.
 Selected numbers appear in display when clicked.
 Clear button functions.
-Can now type multiple digit numbers, which is stored in array.
-Both first and second numbers are stored correctly.

 Future features:
-Make display max at 15 numbers
+Make display max at 15 numbers get factorial,
-Ability to string operations together get factorial, and get power.
 Will change sign
 Will add decimal
 Will be a fully functioning calculator!